About a BOCES budget

 A BOCES budget is comprised of separate budgets for administrative, program, and capital costs.
 After administrative assessments from non-component schools and other BOCES, component districts must share in the administrative and capital costs.

-Administrative and Capital
+Administrative and Capital Budgets

 As an incentive for collaboration, school districts receive aid from the State for the shared BOCES services purchased the previous year.
 This funding is called BOCES Aid.
 The level of aid received is based on a formula that takes into account each district’s financial resources.
 The aid is distributed directly to the individual districts, not to BOCES.